ArneBachmann/sos/README.md

 Once you executed `sos offline`, however, all commands are interpreted by the SOS tool instead, until leaving the offline mode via `sos online` (with the exception of `sos config`, cf. details below).

 SOS supports three different file handling approaches that you may use to your liking, thus being able to mirror the file handling philosophies of different traditional VCSs, plus a new default mode for super quick and easy version management.
-- **Simple mode**: All files are automatically versioned and tracked
+- **Simple mode**: All files are automatically versioned and tracked.
+Drawback: Will pickup any little modification for any file
-- **Tracking mode**: Only files that match certain file name tracking patterns are respected during `commit`, `update` and `branch` (just like in SVN, gitless, and Fossil), requiring users to specifically add or remove files per branch
+- **Tracking mode**: Only files that match certain file name tracking patterns are respected during `commit`, `update` and `branch` (just like in SVN, gitless, and Fossil), requiring users to specifically add or remove files per branch.
+Drawback: Need to declare files to track for every offline repository
 - **Picky mode**: Each operation needs the explicit declaration of file name patterns to stage for versioning (like Git does).
+Drawback: Need to stage files for every single commit

 ## Comparison with traditional VCS ##